Teaching with Delphi

 The stories and the questions they contain are based around a skills progression framework that ensures children make progress.
 At the start of a scheme of work, the children learn simple skills like asking 'why' questions or using 'because' to give reasons.
 By the end they will have progressed to be able to evaluate philosophical arguments and present their own ideas!
 But it doesn't matter your starting point - all the questions in the scheme are easy to access but challenging enough to suit any more experienced philosopher.

 To support children in making this progress, we have a secret weapon: sentence stems!

 What are sentence stems?

 These are the structure of sentences we use to express what we are thinking.
 For example, we might say ‘I agree with that because…’ or ‘If … then …’ Sentence stems are used to help the children express what they are thinking in a clear and logical way.
-The guidance notes alongside the story will show you when to use a sentence stem and some examples - you'll find everything you need in the Delphi the Philosopher resources.
+The guidance notes alongside the story will show you when to use a sentence stem and some examples - you'll find everything you need in our resources.

 Use the links below to explore more about Delphi Philosophy!